 According to leadership and change expert Dr. Kotter, more than 70% of change projects or initiatives within an organisation fail.
-This is because organisations are not consistent or holistic in their approach to change management, nor are they effectively engaging their workforces to follow through.
+This is because organisations are not consistent or holistic in their approach to change management, nor are they effective in engaging their workforces to follow through.

 Without change, companies run the risk of becoming stagnant.
-Whether it’s adopting new technologies, shifting from being compliance heavy to being advisory based, or trialing new initiatives to stay ahead of the competition, change is intrinsic to survival.
+Whether it’s adopting new technologies, shifting from compliance work to accounting advisory, or hiring new staff to grow the business, change is intrinsic to survival.

-Regardless of whether you’re considering small changes to everyday processes, or a company-wide shift in methodology, change can be an intimidating thing.
+Regardless of the size, change can be an intimidating thing.
 By following progressive steps, you can successfully implement any change, large or small, within your organisation.

 1. Create Momentum

 For change to occur effectively, you’ll need company support.
 But people can’t support what they don’t understand, which is why open communication is key to building momentum.
-Explain the change proposed.
-Push its merits and benefits, and outline what would happen if it doesn’t occur.
+You'll need to:

 For example, transitioning from working from desktops, to using cloud technology, requires a lot of effort and energy.
 Convince reluctant staff to make the switch by: